Written by Divinity Nutra, Updated on March 3, 2023

 - Boosts Immune System: Elderberry provides immune support against multiple infections by temporarily activating the immune system through cytokine production.
 Elderberries inhibit the replication of viruses and reduce the duration and severity of cold and flu It may also help curtail COVID by providing a long-term anti-inflammatory benefit and improving lung function.

 - Reduces Bodily Inflammation: These flavonoid and antioxidant-rich berries are great at reducing swelling and inflammation.
-Its anti-inflammatory effects also help to soothe allergies and may even be able to reduce the severity of asthma attacks, similar to other renowned herbs like turmeric.
+Its natural anti-inflammatory effects also help to soothe allergies and may even be able to reduce the severity of asthma attacks, similar to other renowned herbs like turmeric.
 Learn more about the benefits of turmeric.

 - Supports Digestion: Elderberries can promote digestion and maintain overall gut health.
 Elderberry is high in fiber content, allowing patients with chronic constipation to experience some relief in their symptoms.